 - The title section may seem simple, but these few words can significantly impact whether a client considers you for the job.
 Use a title that accurately represents the services you offer and your level of expertise.
 Be creative to make yourself stand out.

-- Only the first two or three sentences of your overview are visible in search results.
+- Only the first two or three sentences of your overview are visible in listings of search results.
 You need to use those first few sentences to grab the reader’s attention, highlight your expertise, and draw them into your profile to read more.

-9. Build relationships with clients
+10. Build long-term relationships with clients

-If you start a project with a client, don’t think of it as a one-and-done deal.
+If you start a project with a client, don’t think of it as remember it doesn’t have to be a one-and-done deal.
 Try to build a long-term partnership with your existing and past clients to get repeat business.
 You could do more of the same work for the client or recommend an additional service that provides value to the client.